Personal Critical Illness Insurance in Alberta

 • Add a buffer — uninsured drugs, travel, treatment costs, family support

 For most Albertans, $100,000 to $250,000 is the typical range.
-Higher-income earners or those with significant family obligations often go higher.
+Higher-income earners and people with bigger family obligations go higher.

 The right amount also depends on what other coverage you have — group benefits at work, savings, spouse's income — and what you're trying to protect against.